Mouadouakil/deploy-feature/README.md

 - A kustomize project to deploy a [postgres database](/infrastructure/database/README.md)
 - A kustomize project to deploy a [react-app](/workloads/fronts/react-app/README.md)
 - A kustomize project to deploy a [springboot backend](/workloads/backend/sb-api/README.md)
+- A flux project to deploy the gitops project [flux](/infrastructure/flux/README.md)

 ## Prerequisites